Kelli HoffmanAssistant Professor of Social Work, Director of Field Education

-Kelli Hoffman is a master’s level social worker and serves as the Director of Field Practicum for the social work department as well as Assistant Professor.
+Kelli Hoffman is a master’s level social worker and serves as the Director of Field Education for the social work department as well as Assistant Professor.
 Professor Hoffman’s involvement began way back in 2003 when she herself was a student here.
 Since then she has served on the social work advisory board, provided adjunct teaching, and finally came on board full time in 2018.

 Professor Hoffman’s clinical social work experiences include working to end homelessness in Kent County, raising awareness around human trafficking, and providing comprehensive services to those with severe and persistent mental health diagnoses.
 She is incredibly passionate about reducing stigma around mental health, reducing barriers to care, and educating future social workers on how to be person-focused in their approach with others.

 In the classroom, Professor Hoffman aims to provide her students with the fundamental knowledge of the social work field, but then incorporate practical skills building and practice, based on her experiences within the field.
 When not at work, you can find her trying to find time to take a nap or drinking Mt Dew, while managing her household full of 6 children.

 Favorite vacation place:

 Austin, TX (I love a good BBQ)

 Favorite music artists: